 2. Get Involved in Dev Communities

-Do you browse Reddit, Twitter or Facebook in your free time?
-Make a small change to your content consumption and start reading about technology-related content instead, or in addition to what you already consume.
+Do you browse Reddit, Twitter, or Facebook in your free time?
+Make a small change to your online content consumption and start reading about technology-related content instead, or in addition to what you already consume.
 Check out this list of communities to make yourself a part of.

 3. Interview and Get a Job Early (within the first year)